ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Regular Expressions

 Ballerina provides first-class support for regular expressions, represented by the built-in ``RegExp`` type defined in the ``lang.regexp`` module.
-Additionally, the ``lang.string`` module has a type alias named the same so that one can use either ``regexp:RegExp`` or  ``string:RegExp`` to create variables for regular expressions.
+Additionally, the ``lang.string`` module has a type alias named the same which allows you to use either ``regexp:RegExp`` or  ``string:RegExp`` to define variables for regular expressions.

 There are two ways to declare regular expressions:

-1. Using regular expression template literals:
+1. Using regular expression template expression:

 ```ballerina
 string:RegExp reg = re `abc+`;
 ```
-In this approach, you can use the ``re`` keyword to define a regular expression pattern using a template literal.
+In this approach, you specify the pattern between two backticks, followed by  ``re`` keyword to define a regular expression using a template literal.
 This allows for easy expression of regular expressions in a way that is similar to other languages.

 2. Using the ``fromString`` function from the ``lang.regexp`` module: